Mayeu/mayeu.me/site/content/post/how-to-import-digital-ocean-managed-k8s-in-rancher/index.md

 {{< img src="do-01-kubernetes-setup.png" >}}

-* Now that your cluster is provisionning you can download its configuration.
+* Now that your cluster is provisioning you can download its configuration.
 We are going to use it to connect to it via `kubectl`.

 {{< img src="do-02-download-config.png" >}}